PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 <img width="50%" src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/LineChallengeOverview.png?raw=true">
 </p>

 The above illustrates the Line Following Challenge.
+You can recreate this line with the black tape provided, or <a href="https://github.com/paulodowd/EMATM0053_21_22/blob/main/PrintableSheets/LineFollowingMap.pdf">print the map</a>.
 This line has been designed to present specific challenges to your robotic system development.
 This Line Following Challenge can be broken down into the following elements:
 - Driving in a straight line, from either starting box.
 - Joining the Line at a 90&deg; angle.
 - Traversing corners of various types: e.g. 45&deg;, 90&deg;, in either direction.